jsalerno910/Empire/README.md

-Empire is a mew cryptocurrency
+Empire is a new cryptocurrency